awsdocs/aws-private-ca-user-guide/doc_source/infrastructure-security.md

-# Infrastructure Security in AWS Certificate Manager Private Certificate Authority<a name="infrastructure-security"></a>
+# Infrastructure security in AWS Certificate Manager Private Certificate Authority<a name="infrastructure-security"></a>

 As a managed service, ACM Private CA is protected by the AWS global network security procedures that are described in the [Amazon Web Services: Overview of Security Processes](https://d0.awsstatic.com/whitepapers/Security/AWS_Security_Whitepaper.pdf) whitepaper\.